-RAUC\IMAGE\NAME If set, the file name of the image currently to be installed, e.g. "product-rootfs.img"

-RAUC\IMAGE\SIZE If set, the size of the image currently to be installed, e.g. "82628"

-RAUC\IMAGE\DIGEST If set, the digest of the image currently to be installed, e.g. "e29364a81c542755fd5b2c2461cd12b0610b67ceacabce41c102bba4202f2b43"

-RAUC\IMAGE\CLASS If set, the target class of the image currently to be installed, e.g. "rootfs"
+- RAUC_IMAGE_NAME If set, the file name of the image currently to be installed, e.g. "product-rootfs.img" - RAUC_IMAGE_SIZE If set, the size of the image currently to be installed, e.g. "82628" - RAUC_IMAGE_DIGEST If set, the digest of the image currently to be installed, e.g. "e29364a81c542755fd5b2c2461cd12b0610b67ceacabce41c102bba4202f2b43" - RAUC_IMAGE_CLASS If set, the target class of the image currently to be installed, e.g. "rootfs"

-RAUC\MOUNT\PREFIX The global RAUC mount prefix path, e.g. "/run/mount/rauc"
+RAUC_MOUNT_PREFIX The global RAUC mount prefix path, e.g. "/run/mount/rauc"

-RAUC\BOOT\PARTITION\ACTIVATING The to be activated boot partition (0 or 1). boot-mbr-switch, boot-gpt-switch, boot-emmc slot types only.

-RAUC\BOOT\PARTITION\START The absolute partition offset of the to be activated boot partition in bytes. boot-mbr-switch and boot-gpt-switch slot types only.

-RAUC\BOOT\PARTITION\SIZE The partition size of the to be activated boot partition in bytes. boot-mbr-switch and boot-gpt-switch slot types only.
+- RAUC_BOOT_PARTITION_ACTIVATING The to be activated boot partition (0 or 1). boot-mbr-switch, boot-gpt-switch, boot-emmc slot types only. - RAUC_BOOT_PARTITION_START The absolute partition offset of the to be activated boot partition in bytes. boot-mbr-switch and boot-gpt-switch slot types only. - RAUC_BOOT_PARTITION_SIZE The partition size of the to be activated boot partition in bytes. boot-mbr-switch and boot-gpt-switch slot types only. - RAUC_BOOT_REGION_START The absolute offset of the boot region in bytes. boot-raw-fallback slot type only. - RAUC_BOOT_REGION_SIZE The size of the boot region in bytes.
+Both halves in the region will be written by RAUC. boot-raw-fallback slot type only.